regoclint/prac/Notes.md

     Master slave configs provide better availability and consistency as writes happen only to master and then it fans out, read can happen anywhere
     Drawbacks - Joins, Shards are fixed, hierarchical sharding further divides shards into smaller shards

+Load balancing helps you scale horizontally across an ever-increasing number of servers

 CAP theorem
 Consistency - Data should be same in read for all users